 Enrollment Fees and Payment Options

 The fee for enrollment into our Standard Program is $45 on initial entrance.
 The fee for enrollment into our High School Diploma Program depends on the student's grade level at the time of initial entrance (see below).
 Subsequent enrollments are $35 for students enrolled in our Standard Program and $110 for students enrolled in our High School Diploma Program.
 Fees are payable at the time of enrollment and are non-refundable.

 Credit cards, debit cards, and PayPal balance payments.
 (We use PayPal to process these transactions.
-You do not have to have a PayPal account to use this option.)
+You do not have to have a PayPal account to use this service.)

 Payments may be mailed together with your enrollment documents or sent via PayPal using the Pay Now buttons below.
 If you are enrolling more than one child under the same program and are paying by PayPal, please pay the enrollment fees in a single payment.
 (You can change the quantity after you are directed to PayPal's payment page.)
 Expedited service fees must be paid separately from enrollment fees if you are paying with PayPal.